-The answer is yes, yes and yes!
+The answer is yes, yes, and yes!

 A dream come true!

-Microsoft just announced at Microsoft Build Conference this week that Windows Server vNext Hyper-V will support nested Virtualization, this news was actually broken by my fellow Hyper-V MVP Ronald Beekelaar who attended this great session in San Francisco, the session was about Windows Containers by Taylor Brown and Mathew John (Hyper-V PMs), this great news will give us the ability of running a virtual machine within another virtual machine, which means you can install and enable Hyper-V inside a virtual machine.
+Microsoft just announced at Microsoft Build Conference this week that Windows Server vNext Hyper-V will support nested Virtualization, this news was actually broken by my fellow Hyper-V MVP Ronald Beekelaar who attended this great session in San Francisco, the session was about Windows Containers by Taylor Brown and Mathew John (Hyper-V PMs), this great news will give us the ability to run a virtual machine within another virtual machine, which means you can install and enable Hyper-V inside a virtual machine.
 This is fantastic!

-Hyper-V Containers running inside a virtual machine that requires Hyper-V (Source: Microsoft #Build2015 Session – Windows Containers: What, Why and How).
+Hyper-V Containers running inside a virtual machine that requires Hyper-V (Source: Microsoft #Build2015 Session – Windows Containers: What, Why, and How).

-Now with nested Virtualization support you can run Hyper-V inside a virtual machine and build a mini Data Center demo and lab environment on your notebook, creating Hyper-V Clusters and so on.
+Now with nested Virtualization support, you can run Hyper-V inside a virtual machine and build a mini Data Center demo and lab environment on your notebook, creating Hyper-V Clusters, and so on.

 There are a lot of questions about performance impact and production support, no news at this point in time, we need to wait and see.

-Thank you Microsoft for listening to us!!!
+Thank you, Microsoft for listening to us!!!

 Stay tuned for more news to come in the near future…

-Until then… Enjoy your weekend!
+Until then… Enjoy your day!